deepanshs/mrsimulator/docs/installation/devs.rst

 Create a development environment
 ''''''''''''''''''''''''''''''''

-It is good practice to create separate virtual python environments when developing packages.
+It is good practice to create separate virtual environments when developing packages.
 There are many environment managers available; however, we recommend using `Anaconda or Miniconda <https://docs.anaconda.com/anaconda/install/>`_